gabbymushi/ujenzizone-api/README.md

 # ujenzizone-api
-It is built on nodejs vs 8 engine using ExpressJS framework
+It is built on nodejs v8 engine using ExpressJS framework